 Through these experiences, and through years of reading and conversations with trans singers, I have come to understand that there are both similarities and differences between transitioning voices and the voices of cisgender boys in puberty.

 But perhaps more importantly, I began to understand that voice is incredibly important to transgender people.
 The pitch of someone’s voice can determine whether or not they “pass” as their identified gender.
 Because transgender voices do not always “match” outward gender expression, trans* people may be silenced from speaking or singing out of fear or embarrassment.
-The situation is particularly sensitive for those transitioning from male to female (M2F).
+The situation is particularly sensitive for those using testosterone for gender-affirming care.
 While synthetic estrogen creates some physical changes for a trans woman, it does not affect voice range.
-We may audition a singer who has wanted to live as a woman for perhaps her entire life, and has finally transitioned—but she may not be able to sing in a treble range.
-You can support her by listening to her voice and helping her to sing in a range that is healthy for her.

 - When posting for singer auditions, keep language about voice parts gender-neutral.

-- In the audition setting, ask new singers their preferred pronouns, especially if a singer presents with an ambiguous gender.
+- In the audition setting, ask new singers their pronouns.

-- If a singer shares that they are transitioning via testosterone, ask when they started and how the transition has affected their vocal range, etc. It will typically take 8-12 months for an adult singer’s voice to settle to a consistent range and it can take up to two years for the voice to stabilize.
+- If a singer shares that they are taking testosterone for gender-affirming care, ask when they started and how the transition has affected their vocal range, etc. It will typically take 8-12 months for an adult singer’s voice to settle to a consistent range and it can take up to two years for the voice to stabilize.